 3. Photocopier Charges

 Photocopy charges right up to the end of August will be reflected in current financial reports.

-4. Web-Based Ordering System
+4. New Web-Based Ordering System

 The web-based ordering system is used to purchase items for which contract pricing has been obtained.
-Web-based ordering is identical to standing purchase orders in that there is no commitment value associated with the order.
+Web-based ordering is identical to standing purchase orders in that there are no commitments associated with web-based orders.
 Items purchased through the web-based ordering system are charged and recorded in financial reports after the goods have been received and are paid for.

 5. Purchase Cards (Pcard)

-All purchase transactions appearing on the Pcard statement right up to August 15th 31 will be reflected in the current year financial reports
+All purchase transactions appearing on the Pcard statement right up to August 15 will be reflected in the current year financial reports.

 Date Last Revised: September, 2019